Genivia/RE-flex/doc/index.md

 The RE/flex scanner generator                                         {#reflex}
 =============================

-The RE/flex scanner generator takes a lexer specification and generates a regex-based C++ lexer class that is saved in <i>`lex.yy.cpp`</i>, or saved to the file specified by the `-o` command-line option.
-This file is then compiled and linked with a regex-library to produce a scanner.
-A scanner can be a stand-alone application or part of a larger program such as a compiler:
+The RE/flex scanner generator <b>`reflex`</b> takes a lexer specification and generates a regex-based C++ lexer class that is saved to <i>`lex.yy.cpp`</i>, or saved to the file you specified by the `-o` command-line option.
+This file is then compiled and linked with option `-lreflex` (and optionally `-lboost_regex` if you use Boost.Regex for matching) to produce a scanner:

+    reflex lexerspec.l
+    c++ lex.yy.cpp -lreflex

+You can use option `−−header-file` to generate <i>`lex.yy.h`</i> to include in the source code of your lexer application:

+    reflex −−header-file lexerspec.l
+    c++ mylexer.cpp lex.yy.cpp -lreflex

+If `libreflex` was not installed then linking with `-lreflex` fails.
+See
+\ref link-errors on how to resolve this.

+The scanner can be a stand-alone application based on <i>`lex.yy.cpp`</i>
+alone, or be part of a larger program, such as a compiler:

 @dot
 digraph build {